fotomash/zanalytics-quant/docs/gpt_llm/market_data_vector_native_bundle/README.md

 - All time series and correlations are computed as vectors
 - Output is suitable for embedding, clustering, and further vector-native analytics

+## Future Work

+Support for full technical indicators and options Greeks will be added in a future iteration.